Vision

 Our vision: to advance beyond state-of-the-art solutions in bone repair

-cmRNAbone aims to develop an innovative gene therapy for bone regeneration to improve the lives of patients with large traumatic injuries or bone degenerating diseases such as osteoporosis.
-The targeted solution goes beyond state-of-the-art technologies with the goal of creating a paradigm shift in the way osteoporosis and large bone defects are treated.
+With the successful completion of the cmRNAbone project, we have developed an innovative gene therapy for bone regeneration, aimed at improving the lives of patients with large traumatic injuries or bone degenerative diseases such as osteoporosis.
+The project has advanced beyond state-of-the-art technologies, creating a paradigm shift in how osteoporosis and large bone defects are treated.